siennabaird/Technica-Project/README.md

 - Creating a platform to supply legal resources to minority communities to rebuild a connection between the government and minorites

 What it Does:
-- gives people information about their representatives/providing resources to contact them about different legislation or concerns
+- Gives people information about their representatives and provides resources to contact them about different legislation or concerns
-- sets up/notifies people of political events happening locally
+- Ability to set up and notify people of political events in their region

 How it was Built:
 - Languages: HTML/CSS, & JavaScript